anhvir/c205/README.md

 1. Click [here](./quiz.c) for a version `.c` for running quiz.
 Note that it's totally different from the one described last week.
 Actually,  **quiz.c** let you redo the quiz we did today!
 Compile and run it, and you can test if you fully understood the quiz.
-Then explore **quiz.c** to see how it works.
+Then explore **quiz.c** to see how the program works.